What Can Your Child’s Nails Tell You About Their Health?

 Credits: ResearchGate

 According to Paediatric Education, this disorder presents itself as white markings (often crescent-shaped) on the nails.
 While some doctors may attribute this to a deficiency in vitamins or minerals, leukonychia is more often caused by minor trauma.
-For example, biting, which is common in young children.
+Such as biting for example, which is common in young children.

 2. Beau’s Lines